Roofing and Construction Terminology

 Cant Strip

 A sloping or beveled strip easing the transition between horizontal and vertical surfaces on a roof.
+A 45-degree beveled wood, fiberboard, or metal strips at the junction of the roof and a vertical surface used to break a right angle.
+Primarily used in low sloped roofing.

 Cap Flashing